 A multivoltine species is a species that has two or more broods of offspring per year.

-Multivoltine species are often short lived insects such as mosquitoes or mayflies.
+Multivoltine species are often short lived insects such as mosquitoes.
 They have a short adult lifespan and often die soon after mating.
 The larvae then develop quickly and multiple generations occur within a year.

 Mayflies are very short lived as adults.
 Most only live between one and four days.